Part two of the life and death of Mercy Babcock Hall…

 Amos’ landlord, local farmer William Hannington did not engage with Peck (or the other preachers), instead remaining steadfast to his Church of England tradition.
 A few days prior to February 13th, Hannington was summoned to Amos’ house to transcribe the teen girl’s ‘prophecies’, his accounts suggest Peck was playing a leading role in fostering and encouraging a view that the world was ending and that Mercy would have to die.
 Hannington’s testimony at Amos’ trial provides a good deal of the context available on Mercy’s murder.

-The extent to which Joseph Peck was responsible for what happened to Mercy is the subject of much speculation.
-The Ballad of Joseph Peck by accomplished writer and forensic scientist Debra Komar provides a more complete look at the events and is recommended for those looking for more on the specifics of Mercy’s murder.
+The extent to which Jacob Peck was responsible for what happened to Mercy is the subject of much speculation.
+The Ballad of Jacob Peck by accomplished writer and forensic scientist Debra Komar provides a more complete look at the events and is recommended for those looking for more on the specifics of Mercy’s murder.
 Komar provides a comprehensive set of arguments that Jacob Peck was as guilty of Mercy’s death, maybe more so than Amos.

 It was 39 year old Amos Babcock who stabbed and dis-embowled his sister Mercy, convinced her presence in his home, her life had to end before the rapture…before Amos and his family could ascend in to heaven.
 Amos faced a swift trial, where he had no legal representation and no one was permitted to speak on his behalf, the testimony of his wife Dorcas and brother Jonathan used to secure a death sentence.
 On 28 June 1805, Amos Babcock was hanged at the Dorchester, NB courthouse, and buried on the grounds.